MarkVee87/myList/README.md

 `./sbt unusedCompileDependencies`

 The [sbt-explicit-dependencies plugin](https://github.com/cb372/sbt-explicit-dependencies) has been added to this project to enable this command to highlight unused sbt dependencies.

+`./sbt dockerComposeUp`

+`./sbt dockerComposeStop`

+`./sbt dockerComposeRestart`

+The above are provided by the [DockerComposePlugin](https://github.com/Tapad/sbt-docker-compose)